What is the Atkins Diet?

 During this Pre-Maintenance phase, you will be adding an additional 10 g of net carbs a day for each week.
 Once you have reached your goal, you will switch to maintaining your weight.
 The number of net carbs (in grams) you have daily without changing your weight will be your ACE.
 The ACE for each individual will be different, it may be much higher or just a few grams higher than the CCLL, or maybe the same as the CCLL.

 Once you have got your personal carb balance, you will need to keep your weight steady for at least a month by staying below your ACE.
 This is the time for you to fine-tune your eating habits before moving into the last phase, which is Lifetime Maintenance.

 Atkins Diet Phase 4: Lifetime Maintenance (Achieve Targeted Weight Goal)

-Your goal weight is now stable and now you are proceeding to the last phase, the Lifetime Maintenance.
+Your goal weight is now stable and now you are proceeding to the last phase, Lifetime Maintenance.
 Besides having foods from the earlier phases, you can slowly reintroduce more foods in the coming months and years.
-If a certain food has caused weight gain, hunger, cravings or any other carb intolerance symptoms, then remove it from your food list.
+If a certain food has caused weight gain, hunger, cravings, or any other carb intolerance symptoms, then remove it from your food list.

 You are now very clear about what types of foods and the quantity you can eat in order to maintain your current weight.
 You may need to make some alterations to your ACE as time goes by as you get older or you may have made some changes to your lifestyle.
 If you properly follow it without cheating, your weight will not fluctuate more and you will never regain your weight.